codess-aus/DP-900/nonrelational.md

 Cosmos DB Table API automatically creates secondary indexes without any index management requirements.

+An Azure Cosmos account is topmost in the resource hierarchy.
+You must have this before you can create an Azure Cosmos DB database instance.
+You can then create API-specific containers, such as tables, collections, or graphs.

+You create items, the entities for which you are storing data, inside a container.
+Examples include documents, nodes, edges, or rows.

+Azure Cosmos Account -> Database -> Container -> Item

 **Azure Table API** does not let you initiate failover.

 Each row in a table can have a different number of columns in both Azure Cosmos DB and Azure Table storage.
 This is a defining feature of Table storage.

 Data is organized and distributed by partition keys and row keys.
 This is the only indexing on Azure Table storage.

+You can use the Table API to store key/value data organized as rows and columns, forming a table in which the number of columns may vary according to each row.
+This API is compatible with Azure Table storage.

+You should use the **MongoDB API** to store JSON documents.
+This API is compatible with MongoDB, which is a document database that stores semi-structured data in JSON format.
+A document usually contains all data from an entity, and each document can have different fields Of data.